 - Lanquín Caves - Alta Verapaz.
 Approximately 2 km long show cave with beautiful speletohems.
 Sacred place for Maya.

 - Chilascó Falls - Baja Verapaz.
 130 m tall waterfall.

 - Las Conchas - Petén.
-Series of travertine - rimstone pools, formed by a water from karst spring.
+Series of rimstone pools, formed by a water from karst spring.

 - Semuc Champey - Alta Verapaz.
-Travertine terraces over a 300 m long section of Cahabòn River, forming a group of small, emerald colored pools.
-Travertine has formed deep, dangerous canyon and cave, where the river disappears.
+Tufa terraces over a 300 m long section of Cahabòn River, forming a group of small, emerald colored pools.
+These pools are in a deep, dangerous canyon and end with a cave, where the river disappears.

 - Yolnabaj Lake Falls - Huehuetenango.
-Beautiful falls over the travertine, falling directly in the turquoise blue Yolnabaj Lake (Laguna Brava).
+Beautiful falls over the tufa, falling directly in the turquoise blue Yolnabaj Lake (Laguna Brava).

 Other natural landmarks